 It isn’t always easy to get worker’s compensation, though.
 The insurance company might deny your claim or you may become embroiled in a lengthy dispute with them.
 In these cases, you can try resolving the issue with them directly.
 Another option is working with a law firm that is well-versed in worker’s compensation hearings and procedures.

-Consult with our worker’s compensation lawyers in Utah to figure out the best approach for your situation.
-We understand your dilemma and will help you get the compensation you deserve.
+Consult with worker’s compensation attorney Phil Shell to figure out the best approach for your situation.
+He understands your dilemma and will help you get the compensation you deserve.